Millennium celebrations

-The millennium celebrations were a worldwide, coordinated series of events to celebrate and commemorate the end of 1999 and the start of the year 2000 in the Gregorian calendar.
-The celebrations were held as marking the end of the 2nd millennium and the 20th century, and the start of the 3rd millennium and the 21st century (although the start and end points of such periods was then, and continues to be, disputed).
+The millennium celebrations were a worldwide, coordinated series of events to celebrate and commemorate the end of 1999 and the start of 2000 as well as the end of 2000 and the start of 2001 in the Gregorian calendar.
+The celebrations were held as marking the end of the 2nd millennium, the 20th century, and the 200th decade, and the start of the 3rd millennium, the 21st century, and the 201st decade (although the start and end points of such periods had been disputed).
 Countries around the globe held official festivities in the weeks and months leading up to the date, such as those organised in the United States by the White House Millennium Council, and most major cities produced firework displays at midnight.
-Equally, many private venues, cultural and religious centres held events and a diverse range of memorabilia was created, including souvenir postage stamps.
+Equally, many private venues, cultural and religious centres held events. and a diverse range of memorabilia was created, including souvenir postage stamps.

 As with every New Year's Eve, many events were timed with the stroke of midnight in the time zone of the location.
 There were also many events associated with the dawn on 1 January.
 An international television broadcast called 2000 Today was produced by a consortium of 60 broadcasters, while an alternative program Millennium Live was cancelled two days before the event.

 Several countries in the middle of the Pacific Ocean, and hence close to the International Date Line made arguments they were the first to enter the new millennium.
 Variously, the Chatham Islands, New Zealand, Tonga, Fiji and Kiribati all laid claims to the status – by moving the dateline itself, the temporary institution of daylight saving time, and claiming the "first territory", "first land", "first inhabited land" or "first city" to see the new year.

 Events

 UTC+14

 The US Navy submarine Topeka positioned itself 400 m underwater, straddling both the International Date Line and the Equator.

 At Caroline Island in the mid-Pacific, renamed as "Millennium Island", the Republic of Kiribati claimed the first land to see the new millennium.

-Simultaneously, a ceremony was held in Tonga, consisting of a choir recitation of Hallelujah, and an address by King Tāufaʻāhau Tupou IV.
+In Tonga, a midnight service was held consisting of a choir recitation of Hallelujah.
+The country released an official millennium CD, prefaced with a greeting by King Tāufaʻāhau Tupou IV.

+UTC+13:45 and +13

 On the Chatham Islands (UTC+13:45) there was a Māori blessing.
 "As they faced the Pacific Ocean, a beacon was lit and school children sang."

-UTC+13

-In Auckland, a fireworks display on the Harbour made New Zealand the first industrial nation to celebrate the year 2000, being just west of the International Date Line.
+In Auckland (UTC+13:00), a fireworks display on the harbour made New Zealand the first industrial nation to celebrate the year 2000, being just west of the International Date Line.

 UTC+12

+Fiji hosted a concert by American musician George Clinton.